maccallumlab/meld/docs/tutorial/getting_started.rst

 .. code-block:: python

-   s.temperature_scaler = system.GeometricTemperatureScaler(0, 1.0, 300., 450.)
+   s.temperature_scaler = meld.GeometricTemperatureScaler(0, 1.0, 300., 450.)

 Next, we will specify some options for the system.
 This is where we can decide things like timestep, solvent model or minimizer to use.
 Distances are in nm.
 So a 1.8 cutoff is 1.8nm cutoff for non-bonded.
-The use_bigger_timestep keyword allows us to use HydrogenMassRepartitioning to increase timesteps to 4.5fs and the timesteps keyword tells us the steps to take before REMD exchange attempts
+The use_bigger_timestep keyword allows us to use hydrogen mass repartitioning to increase timesteps to 4.5fs and the timesteps keyword tells us the steps to take before REMD exchange attempts
 (in this case 4.5*11111fs ~ 50ps).
-We will minimized for 20000 steps using OpenMM's minimizer and will use the GB neck 2 implicit solvent
+We will minimized for 20000 steps using OpenMM's minimizer:
-model:

 .. code-block:: python

-   options = system.RunOptions()
+   options = meld.RunOptions(

-   options.use_bigger_timestep = True
-   options.cutoff = 1.8
+       user_bigge_timestep=True,
+       cutoff=1.8,
-   options.timesteps = 11111
+       timesteps = 11111
-   options.minimize_steps = 20000
-   options.implicit_solvent_model = 'gbNeck2'
+       minimize_steps = 20_000,
+    )

 Storing simulation output
 -------------------------